aws-amplify/docs/android/authentication.md

 ## How it works

 The AWSMobileClient manages your application session for authentication related tasks.
-The credentials it pulls in can be used by other AWS services when you call a `.default()` constructor.
+The credentials it pulls in can be used by other AWS services when you pass it into the constructor for that service object.
 The Amplify category examples in this documentation use this by default, however [you can also use this with any AWS service via the generated SDK clients](manualsetup#direct-aws-service-access).

 ### State tracking